phihag/bup/div/data_structures.md

 team_id is always 0: home team, 1: away_team.
 player_id is the index into the players array of setup.teams (0 in singles).

-timestamp*       UNIX timestamp when the button was pressed. type*            What kind of button has been pressed.
+timestamp*       UNIX timestamp when the button was pressed, times 1000 (i.e. ms since 1970-01-01). type*            What kind of button has been pressed.
 Determines the other keys.
  "pick_side"     Who plays on which side.
     team1_left*    (true: home team left, false: home team right)